23f3002157/R_project/Data Visualisation/README.markdown

 - **Normalized Data**: A dataset (`modified_data_normalized`) with numeric columns scaled to [0, 1].

 ## Notes
-- Ensure `(K)cardio_data_processed.csv` is in the correct format and location.
+- Ensure `cardio_data_processed.csv` is in the correct format and location.
 - Some chi-square tests may produce warnings if table cells have low counts; results should be interpreted cautiously.
 - Outlier removal and normalization are tailored to the dataset’s characteristics (e.g., realistic ranges for `ap_hi`: 50–250 mmHg).
 - The code assumes `gender` is coded as 1 or 2; adjust labels if needed (e.g., 1 = Female, 2 = Male).

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For questions or contributions, open an issue or submit a pull request on GitHub.